 Each student is eligible for up to 2 hours of free tutoring per week, per course, per semester.
 Once they fill out a tutor request form, they are required to sign a contract of obligation (see back of tutor request form).

-Online tutoring is available for online classes through Blackboard.
+Online tutoring is available for online classes through Canvas.

 Who Are Your Tutors?